 We are a "redemptive community" that offers support and healing for people struggling with the community covenant.
-CMC will take into account whether the student is sincere in pursuing assistance.
+CMC will consider whether the student is sincere in pursuing assistance.
 A redemptive process of counseling and guidance is available to those students who genuinely desire restoration.